 Banner blindness has become our defense mechanism against information overload.
 While banner blindness describes users’ tendency to ignore an ad because they have grown used to it, ad fatigue refers to the decline in click-through rate and conversion after banners have been left to run for a certain amount of time.
 In other words, ad fatigue is a symptom; banner blindness is the cause of the problem.

-The good news is, you can fight ad fatigue by rotating ads.
+The good news is, you can fight ad fatigue by automatically rotating in fresh ads.

 As the name suggests, to rotate ads, you define a piece of your ad, which could include your creative, targeting, or bid, and replace with another piece.
 For example, you could rotate a headline that says “See Why +10,000 Customers Love Us” with another one that says, “Get A Free Trial of X Today.”

 Facebook rotates your ads automatically.
 Once you create a series of ads within an ad group, Facebook makes them compete against each other for delivery.
 Facebook displays all the ads in your ad set until they find one that works best.
-When that happens, Facebook will show this ad more often than the others.
-By rotating your ads, you get the best ROI and decrease the chances of triggering banner blindness on your audience.
+When that happens (usually within the first 1,000 impressions), they will show the projected winning ad more often than the others.

 With Facebook automatic rotation, you can’t choose which variation to show your audience.
 That can be frustrating.
-With the help of AdStage’s Facebook Ad Rotation feature, you can display the variation you want in any given time frame.
+With the help of AdStage’s Facebook Ad Rotation and Flighting automation, you can display the variation you want in any given time frame.
 You can rotate one successful ad during the weekends, or you can test different ad variations every week, as well as many other combinations you prefer.